Cheesy Rosemary Twice Baked Mashed Potatoes

 - 1 tablespoon chopped fresh rosemary

 - Place the potatoes and garlic cloves in a large pot.
 Fill the pot with water until it's at least 2" over the top of the potatoes.
 Cover, and heat over medium high heat until it comes to a boil.
 Remove the lid, reduce the heat to medium, and simmer until the potatoes are tender, about 15 minutes.
 Remove from heat, drain, and place the potatoes in a large bowl.

 - Preheat the oven to 350 degrees.
 Mash the potatoes with a potato masher or ricer until they reach the desired consistency.
-Add ½ cup of the cheese, the Greek yogurt, ½ cup of the milk, the butter, rosemary, 1 tablespoon of the salt, and pepper, and stir until combined.
+Add 1/2 cup of the cheese, the Greek yogurt, 1/2 cup of the milk, the butter, rosemary, 1 tablespoon of the salt, and pepper, and stir until combined.
 You may use the masher to combine the ingredients, but just make sure you don't over-mash or the potatoes may become gluey.
-Add as much of the remaining milk as desired and adjust the seasoning, if necessary.
+Add more milk as desired and adjust the seasoning, if necessary.